-These days, more and more tourists are taking cooking classes in India and learning about Indian cuisine.
+Tourists can take cooking classes in India and learn about Indian cuisine.
 No matter what your level of interest, you'll find classes to meet your needs.
-Single day classes are a hit with beginners that have a general interest, while extended residential programs cater to those who want to go on a more in depth culinary voyage.
+Single day classes are a hit with beginners who have a general interest, while extended residential programs cater to those who want to go on a more in-depth culinary voyage.
 You'll find that many homestays in India offer casual Indian cooking classes to guests.
 The Bangala, in Chettinad in Tamil Nadu, is one of them.
-Check out these 12 Cooking Classes and Cooking Schools in India for some recommendations.

-There are almost 100 national parks and 450 wildlife sanctuaries in India, which are huge attractions.
-Each national park is unique in regards to its wildlife and scenery.
-You can see everything from tigers to rhinoceros.
+There are almost 100 national parks and 450 wildlife sanctuaries in India which are huge attractions.
+Each national park is unique in regards to its wildlife and scenery and you'll see everything from tigers to rhinoceros.
 Many parks are known for having a particular type of wildlife, so where to go will depend on what you want to see.

-From the Taj Mahal to Khajuraho, India brims with historical monuments and heritage.
-Its past has seen a melting pot of different religions, rulers and empires -- all of which have left their mark.
-There's an extensive amount of uncovering to do.
-These 12 Top Historical Places in India are a start.
-If you want to get off the beaten track, visit these 5 Little-Known UNESCO World Heritage Sites in India.
+From the Taj Mahal to Khajuraho, India is filled with historical monuments and heritage.
+Its past has seen a melting pot of different religions, rulers and empires—all of which have left their mark so there's plenty to see and learn.

 India has some opulent and authentic palace hotels that were once home to the country's royalty but have since been converted into luxury accommodations.
 You can stay in them and experience how royalty once lived.
 Most are located in Rajasthan, which used to be divided into and ruled by separate grandiose Rajput kingdoms.

 Ayurveda is the medical side of yoga.
 It’s India’s traditional natural healing system, which has been practiced for over 5,000 years.
-Ayurvedic resorts have become popular destinations for relaxation and rejuvenation in India, while Ayurvedic hospitals cater for people seeking Ayurvedic treatment for more serious health problems.
-Here's what you need to know about Ayurveda in India.
-The best time to go?
-During the monsoon season.
+Ayurvedic resorts have become popular destinations for relaxation and rejuvenation in India, while Ayurvedic hospitals cater to people seeking Ayurvedic treatment for more serious health problems.
+The best time to go is during the monsoon season.

 The largest mangrove jungles in the world can be found in India.
 The Sundarbans near Kolkata in West Bengal is most famous.
-However, Tamil Nadu has a lesser-known but substantially-sized mangrove jungle -- Pichavaram.
-And, unlike the Sundarbans where access is limited, It's possible to go deep inside it by row boat.
+However, Tamil Nadu has a lesser-known but substantially-sized mangrove jungle—Pichavaram.
+And, unlike the Sundarbans National Park, where access is limited, It's possible to go deep inside it by rowboat.

 India, along with Africa, has the largest tribal population in the world.
 The lives of the tribes in India are closely tied to nature, and they inhabit some of the most pristine and picturesque environments in the country.
-Largely unaffected by the modern world, they're very simple and often curious people who have retained their rituals and customs.
-And many love receiving visitors!
+Largely unaffected by the modern world, the tribal people are very simple and often curious folks who have retained their rituals and customs.
+And many love receiving visitors.